 What do young people say?

-Find out what happens at our regional meet-ups and watch this video to get a flavour of our annual Freedom 2 Be camp.
+Watch this video to get a flavour of our annual Freedom 2 Be support camp.

-Still wondering if other young people will relate to your experience, or what it might be like to reach out and find others?
-Try exploring some video messages by young people living with HIV.
+Still wondering what it might be like to reach out and find others?
+Try watching some video messages from young people living with HIV.

-We’re still working on this page!
-We want young people to learn directly from others about what it’s like to get involved with CHIVA.
-If you might like to provide some content about your journey with CHIVA, please email us at [email protected].
+We want young people to learn what it’s like to get involved with Chiva directly from their peers.
+If you would like to help by telling us about your journey with Chiva, please email us at [email protected]